b0494b0494/grpc-sample-minimal/README.md

 - `Dockerfile.server`: Dockerfile for building the gRPC server image.
 - `Dockerfile.client`: Dockerfile for building the gRPC client image.
 - `Dockerfile.webapp`: Dockerfile for building the web application image (React frontend + Go backend).
+- `Dockerfile.tesseract`: Dockerfile for building the Tesseract OCR service image.
+- `Dockerfile.easyocr`: Dockerfile for building the EasyOCR service image (Python-based, uses PyTorch).
-- `Dockerfile.ocr`: Dockerfile for building the OCR service image with Tesseract OCR engine.
+- `Dockerfile.ocr`: Dockerfile for building the OCR service image (legacy, for reference).
-- `docker-compose.yml`: Defines and runs the multi-container Docker application with storage emulators (Localstack, fake-gcs, Azurite) and OCR service.
+- `docker-compose.yml`: Defines and runs the multi-container Docker application with storage emulators (Localstack, fake-gcs, Azurite) and multiple OCR services (one per engine).

 ## How to Run